Everyone needs Kanbanfor1

 You could also use it as a place for reminders of regular, date-driven tasks such as monthly reports.
 You can store the sticky-note tasks in the Notes field, and then move them into the flow when it’s time to do them.

-If you’d like to have your very own and beautifully designed Kanbanfor1 board, grab one from our shop.
+If you’d like to have your very own and beautifully designed Kanbanfor1 board, get in touch.